caraml-dev/mlp/api/pkg/webhooks/README.md

 - webhook2 will use the response from webhook1 as its payload.
 The response from webhook2 is not used.
 - webhook3 will use the same payload as webhook1, but will only be called after webhook2
 - Here, the finalResponse is set to true for webhook1.
 This means that the response from webhook1 will be passed as an argument to the `onSuccess` function

+### Error Handling

+- For synchronous webhooks, all webhooks must be successful before the `onSuccess` handler is called.
+This means that the caller of this package only needs to consider how to handle the successful response.
+- In the event any sync webhooks fail, the `onError` handler is called
+- For webhooks that do not need to succeed (for whatever reason), pass them as async webhooks.